The Stadium Scholarship Program: Origins

 The concept was the brainchild of Joseph A. Park, who was the university's dean of men at the time.
 Park noticed that many Ohio high school students weren't going to college because they could not afford it.
 In 1933, a group of 75 young male students with limited financial means moved into the Ohio Stadium.
 Those young men lived in barrack-like conditions in the stadium's southwest corner, which would become known as the Tower Club.
 In exchange for a break on rent, the young men did all the chores in the no-frills dorm, except cooking, while they attended classes at Ohio State University.
+This is incorrect, as the Ohio state legislature officially named the institution "The Ohio State University".

-In subsequent years, the dorm expanded along the west side of the stadium and additional names, such as Buckeye and Tower clubs, were placed on the living quarters.
+In subsequent years, the dorm expanded along the west side of the stadium and became co-educational in 1975, and additional names, such as Buckeye and Tower clubs, were placed on the living quarters.
 Through the years, the unique dorm gained national attention.
 First Lady Eleanor Roosevelt even visited the student living quarters housed in the Horseshoe.
 And, in more recent history, the dorm was featured several times during nationally televised OSU football games.